 NFRS partner in multinational social inclusion project

-Firefighters are ranked as one of the most trustworthy profession across all global regions.
-Therefore, fire and rescue services across the EU have the potential to do something more for their communities beyond their traditional firefighting and rescue roles.
-The Firefighters Plus project aims at helping firefighters use their position as role models to promote social inclusion within their community.
+Firefighters are ranked as one of the most trustworthy profession across the world.
+Therefore, fire and rescue services across Europe have the potential to do something more for their communities beyond their traditional firefighting and rescue roles.
+The Firefighters Plus project aims to help firefighters use their position as role models to promote social inclusion within their community.

 To do so, five fire and rescue services, including NFRS, and two NGOs with wide experience in the field of social cohesion and engagement have joined forces to develop the first open and multilingual online training course for firefighters on how to use their position as societal role models to promote social inclusion.

-Paul Hedley, Chief Fire Officer at Northumberland Fire and Rescue Service said: “We are delighted to welcome our partners from the Firefighters Plus programme.
-We feel this is a great opportunity to utilise our skills and position within the community to help promote social inclusion, social cohesion and more diverse community safety, and help those more vulnerable within our communities.
+Paul Hedley, Chief Fire Officer at Northumberland Fire and Rescue Service said: “We feel that the Firefighters Plus project is a great opportunity to utilise our skills and position within the community to help promote social inclusion, social cohesion and more diverse community safety, and help those more vulnerable within our communities.

 Councillor John Riddle cabinet member with responsibility for Northumberland Fire and Rescue Service said: “The training tool developed through the Fire Fighters Plus project will benefit our communities; using our fire teams to promote social inclusion will help our residents overcome inequality and disadvantage and will enable people and communities to fully participate in society.”